knetikcloud/knetikcloud-java-client/docs/StoreShippingApi.md

 Create a shipping template

-Shipping Templates define a type of shipping and the properties they have.
+Shipping Templates define a type of shipping and the properties they have.&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; POST

 ### Example
 ```java